dirkmueller/presentation-nashville-logclassify/presentation.md

 - The executor retrieves the logs and publishes them to a logserver
 - Zuul returns the logserver url to the user
 - Zuul stores build information in a database.
-This is the key component to make the log-classify process possible
+This is the key component to make the log-classify process automatic for CI logs.

 ### Post-Run Analysis